philiparvidsson/Home-Lights-Automation/README.md

 The first step is to assemble a chip that can detect whether my iPhone is in my apartment or not.
 My initial idea was to use a wifi-chip and a servo to move switches from on to off and back.
 I quickly abandoned that idea due to multiple issues: wifi requires complex authentication, switches wear out and mechanical solutions are pretty unreliable.
 Instead, I decided to use a wired ethernet connection to my router, and replace the servo with a 433MHz radio able to control my remote controlled AC adapters.

-Code for tihs project can be found in the code-folder, with a simple class for managing the EverFlourish EMW200R switches from Clas Ohlson.
+Code for this project can be found in the code-folder, with a simple class for managing the EverFlourish EMW200R switches from Clas Ohlson.

 #### Hardware: